Joe Acinapura

-Joseph N. Acinapura (born 13 May 1938, in Union City, New Jersey) is a Republican politician who was elected and currently serves in the Vermont House of Representatives.
+Joseph N. Acinapura (born 13 May 1938, in Union City, New Jersey) is a Republican politician who served in the Vermont House of Representatives.
 He represents the Rutland-7 Representative District.

 Early life, education and military service

 Acinapura graduated from Union Hill High School in New Jersey in 1956.
 He received a bachelor of arts in mathematics from Rutgers University in 1960 and a master of arts in political science from the University of Colorado in 1970.
-He was as an officer in the United States Army.
+He served as an officer in the United States Army.
 While in the army, he was a computer programmer, was stationed at the North American Air Defense Command in Colorado, and served in Vietnam.
 He attended the Naval War College.
 He retired as a colonel.

 Political experience

-Joe Acinapura has had the following political experience: